Query-Specific Pruning of RML Mappings (Extended Version): Preliminaries

 RML mappings contain references to the data sources from which the input data is meant to be obtained (e.g., file names).
 As a corresponding abstraction, we assume a countably infinite set~$\symSourcerefUni$ of so-called \emph{source references}.
 As we shall see, every $\extract$ operator is parameterized with such a source~reference.

-Another relevant operator is \textsf{ Extend} which is parameterized with an attribute~ $\attr$ and a so-called \emph{extend expression} that can be evaluated with a mapping tuple as input and that produces an RDF term or the error symbol~$\error$ as output.
+Another relevant operator is \textsf{ Extend}, which is parameterized with an attribute~ $\attr$ and a so-called \emph{extend expression}~\cite{minoo2025AlgebraPublished} that can be evaluated with a mapping tuple as input and that produces an RDF term or the error symbol~$\error$ as output.
 For every input tuple, \textsf{ Extend} uses this output to extend the tuple with a value for attribute~$\attr$.
-A specific type of extend expressions that we introduce specifically for the considered fragment of the mapping algebra is defined~as~follows.
+The specific type of extend expressions used by the fragment of the mapping algebra considered in this paper is defined~as~follows.

 \begin{definition} \normalfont A \textbf{template-or-reference-based extend expression (torb-extend expression)} is an extend expression ~$\extExpr$ of any of the following forms: \begin{enumerate} \item $\extExpr$ is an RDF literal~$(lex, dt)$ with $dt=\ttl{xsd:string}$.